XRPLF/xrpl-dev-portal/content/use-cases/use-an-escrow-as-a-smart-contract.md

 - Should the escrow expire?

   Absolutely yes.
 The participants agree that the escrow should expire after 12 noon the day after the party.
-This gives the band enough time to finish the escrow, after the party planner verifies that they fulfilled their end of the contract and publishes the cryptographic fulfillment.
-After expiration, the locked XRP returns to the party host's account.
+This gives the party band (receiver) enough time to finish the escrow, after the party planner verifies that they fulfilled their end of the contract and publishes the cryptographic fulfillment.
+After expiration, the locked XRP returns to the party host's (sender's) account.

   If the participants don't allow the escrow to expire and the party planner doesn't release the condition, the XRP stays locked in the escrow forever.